History of Wesleyan University in Timeline

 The Wesleyan Song Book

-In 1909, Judd Hall was built, named after alumnus Orange Judd, becoming one of the earliest academic buildings devoted to undergraduate science instruction on an American college campus.
+In 1909, Judd Hall was constructed and named after alumnus Orange Judd.
+It became one of the earliest academic buildings on any American college or university campus dedicated exclusively to undergraduate science instruction.

-In 1909, the board of trustees voted to stop admitting women as undergraduates, fearing that the school was losing its masculine image and that women would not be able to contribute to the college financially after graduation the way men could.
+In 1909, Wesleyan stopped admitting women as undergraduates, fearing the school was losing its masculine image and that women would not be able to contribute financially after graduation as men could.
+This decision marked a shift back to being an all-male college until 1970.

 1910: Student body size